NY AG to propose new bill to strengthen data security law

-(Reuters) - New York Attorney General Eric Schneiderman will propose legislation on Thursday that he says would make the state’s data security law the strongest in the country and require “unprecedented safeguards” for personal data.
+Jan 14 (Reuters) - New York Attorney General Eric Schneiderman on Thursday will propose a legislation that he says would make the state’s data security law the strongest in the country and require “unprecedented safeguards” for the personal data of consumers and workers.

-Schneiderman’s proposal seeks to broaden the scope of information that employers and retailers would be responsible to protect and will require stronger technical and physical security measures for protecting the information.

-The proposal seeks to expand the definition of what constitutes “private information” to include email addresses and passwords, biometric information and health insurance details.
+The proposal overhauls law enforcement authorities’ power to combat cyber crime and ensure they have appropriate tools to investigate, disrupt and prosecute cyber crime.

 If it becomes a law, New York’s requirements would meet California standards in terms of the breadth of information covered, and exceed that state’s standards in other ways, according to Matt Mittenthal, a spokesman for Schneiderman.